jstolarek/skye-dsh/doc/lineage.md

       rowKey :: Exp a -> Exp Integer
    ```

-   This works well inside `lineageWorker`, but now the problem is instances
+   This works well inside `lineageTransform`, but now the problem is instances
    would have to be written on representations of surface data types, eg. we
    would have to write `instance RowKey (Integer, Text, Text, Text) where...`
    instead of `instance RowKey Agency where...`.
 This is not acceptable - two